Life Alert Medical Alert System Review 2025

 Add-on Features and Accessories

-Unlike Lifeline's products or LifeFone’s equipment, Life Alert does not offer add-ons like lockboxes or stylish accessories for pendants, but it does offer two add-on pieces of equipment.
-Just remember, while the Life Alert Mobile + GPS pendant and Help Button seem like they should be stand-alone systems, they should be treated as accessories to the Master Unit.
+Unlike Lifeline's products or LifeFone’s equipment, Life Alert does not offer add-ons such as lockboxes or stylish accessories for pendants, but it does offer two add-on pieces of equipment.
+Just remember that although the Life Alert Mobile + GPS pendant and Help Button seem like they should be stand-alone systems, they should be treated as accessories to the Master Unit.

 Life Alert Mobile + GPS

-The pendant is waterproof, so you can wear it in the shower, tub, or swimming pool.
-The device is small and lightweight with a built-in two-way speaker, so you can wear it as a necklace, clip it to a belt, or place it inside a purse or pocket.
+The pendant is waterproof, so you can wear it in the shower, tub or swimming pool.
+Like the Micro Voice Pendant, the Mobile + GPS pendant is small and lightweight with a built-in two-way speaker, so you can wear it as a necklace, clip it to a belt or place it inside a purse or pocket.
 The pendant’s batteries last up to 10 years.
 Yes, you heard me right: You won’t have to charge or replace the batteries for an entire decade.
-This is the longest-lasting battery I’ve seen for an on-the-go GPS unit.
-For comparison, other mobile systems from companies we’ve reviewed, including LifeStation, only last around five days before needing a charge.
+That’s the longest-lasting battery life I’ve seen for an on-the-go GPS unit.
+Mobile systems from other companies we’ve reviewed, including LifeStation, last only around five days before needing a charge.
+MobileHelp’s wearable device needs to be charged almost daily.

 Life Alert Help Button